readfm/pix8/README.md

 # pix8: better pictures faster
 [![npm version](https://badge.fury.io/js/apollo-client.svg)](https://badge.fury.io/js/apollo-client) [![Get on Slack](https://img.shields.io/badge/slack-join-orange.svg)](http://www.apollostack.com/#slack) [![Open Source Helpers](https://www.codetriage.com/apollographql/apollo-client/badges/users.svg)](https://www.codetriage.com/apollographql/apollo-client)

+## About
+Package can be openned in three different environments chrome extension - go to chrome://extensions/ , mark "Developer mode" , click 'Load unpacked' and link this folder electron app - just open electron/pix8.exe and you will see it running in your task bar web app - click on run.cmd and open it in browser http://m/word

+## Install
+Before installing make sure you have, electron, git, https://datproject.org and https://nodejs.org/en/ installed.
+To be able to edit visual data https://www.ffmpeg.org/download.html is recomended Once you got git cloned, open that folder and run npm installer to get all the rest dependencies
+    git clone https://github.com/readfm/pix8.git # or your own fork on Github cd pix8
+    npm install

+once its done, etract ffmpeg bin folder and make sure you link ffmpeg bin's correctly in config.yaml file

+## System structure
+It's recomended to keep required folders along with pix8.
+But all defaults can be changed in config.yaml By default configuration data will be taken from config.yaml file and can be extended by ../config.yaml (if the one was created)

+## Data model
+System is using jQuery like way of interacting with source, within new Link(url) can be passed path of supported data format For now we are using DAT to manage data, later it can be extended by IPFS and NDN

+## Configuration
+Right now we dont have setup environment to do installation and configuration steps within simple UI, but if you preffer edit yourself, open config.yaml
+    port: 80 #default port to access WEB version
+    storage:
+      home: 'C:\8\me'           # public location of where to store your personal data
+      private: 'C:\8\private'   # folder with an imformation that cant be shared with anybody
+      items: 'C:\8\items'       # where we store initial DAT elements
+      dats: 'C:\8\dats'         # default spot where to store external dat packages
+      wiki: 'C:\8\wiki'         # refactored wiki html pages
+      youtubes: 'C:\8\youtubes' # downloaded youtube videos, before it gets converted
+    ggif_app: 'C:\8\ggif'       # leave empty if you dont need https://github.com/readfm/ggif

+    ffmpeg: '../bin/ffmpeg.exe'     #path of video codecs
+    ffprobe: '../bin/ffprobe.exe'   # from https://www.ffmpeg.org/download.html

+next edit C:\Windows\System32\drivers\etc\hosts with admin permissions and add
+    127.0.0.1	  pix8.lh preload.lh 8 m m8

+## System Requirements
+pi8 can run on most Linux, macOS, and Windows systems.
+We recommend running it on a machine with at least 2 GB of RAM .

 ## status:
 out of control, ready for fork/management upgrade thanks for your patience